-The first COVID-19 vaccines from Moderna and Pfizer are now being rolled out across the Tri-State.
+The first COVID-19 vaccines from Moderna, Pfizer and Johnson & Johnson are now being rolled out across the Tri-State.
 Some states and regions have different rules about who's eligible and how to sign up.
 Here's what you need to know:

 Where do I go to sign up for a vaccine?